Sound Properties and Their Perception

 |

-While the intensity of a sound is a very objective quantity which can be measured with sensitive instrumentation, the loudness of a sound is more of a subjective response which will vary with a number of factors.
+While the intensity of a sound is a very objective quantity that can be measured with sensitive instrumentation, the loudness of a sound is more of a subjective response that will vary with a number of factors.
 The same sound will not be perceived to have the same loudness to all individuals.
-Age is one factor which effects the human ear's response to a sound.
+Age is one factor that affects the human ear's response to a sound.
 Quite obviously, your grandparents do not hear like they used to.
 The same intensity sound would not be perceived to have the same loudness to them as it would to you.
 Furthermore, two sounds with the same intensity but different frequencies will not be perceived to have the same loudness.
 Because of the human ear's tendency to amplify sounds having frequencies in the range from 1000 Hz to 5000 Hz, sounds with these intensities seem louder to the human ear.
 Despite the distinction between intensity and loudness, it is safe to state that the more intense sounds will be perceived to be the loudest sounds.

-Your Understanding
+Check Your Understanding

 1. A mosquito's buzz is often rated with a decibel rating of 40 dB.
 Normal conversation is often rated at 60 dB.
 How many times more intense is normal conversation compared to a mosquito's buzz?